aaronparker/aaronparker.github.io/_posts/2017-07-16-protect-cloud-jump-box-duo-free.md

 I can re-enter my password at the point and the Duo Security dialog will come up again and send me an authentication notification.

 What happens for other users on the system that aren't enrolled in Duo?
-If login is successful, they'll see a prompt that says &#8220;The username you have entered is not enrolled with Duo Security.
-Please contact your system administrator.&#8221; Shown here:
+If login is successful, they'll see a prompt that says "The username you have entered is not enrolled with Duo Security.
+Please contact your system administrator."
+Shown here:

 <figure id="attachment_5535" aria-describedby="caption-attachment-5535" style="width: 1024px" class="wp-caption alignnone">[<img class="size-large wp-image-5535" src="http://stealthpuppy.com/wp-content/uploads/2017/07/NotEnrolled-1024x640.png" alt="When a user is not enrolled in Duo" width="1024" height="640" srcset="https://stealthpuppy.com/wp-content/uploads/2017/07/NotEnrolled-1024x640.png 1024w, https://stealthpuppy.com/wp-content/uploads/2017/07/NotEnrolled-150x94.png 150w, https://stealthpuppy.com/wp-content/uploads/2017/07/NotEnrolled-300x188.png 300w, https://stealthpuppy.com/wp-content/uploads/2017/07/NotEnrolled-768x480.png 768w, https://stealthpuppy.com/wp-content/uploads/2017/07/NotEnrolled.png 1440w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2017/07/NotEnrolled.png)<figcaption id="caption-attachment-5535" class="wp-caption-text">When a user is not enrolled in Duo*</figure>